JoeKnittel/joeknittel.github.io/README.md

 ### Contained in this repository:

 - Blog entries
   - Raw .rmd and .md files
   - Generated HTML files
-- Ruby files that define the structure of the blog
+- HTML files defining the structure of the website
 - CSS files that codify the blog's stylistic elements